devmchechi/ai-data-chatbot/README.rst

-`AI Data Chatbot`: An open-source, low-code python application with Generative AI capabilities using Streamlit for in-depth conversational data analysis bundled with key additional data functionalities using simple plain key-words
+`The AI Data Chatbot`: An open-source, low-code python application with Generative AI capabilities using Streamlit for in-depth conversational data analysis bundled with key additional data functionalities using simple plain key-words
 ===============================================================================================================================================================